 When your team is collaborating “inside” an app rather than inside an office, it’s important that the app matches the culture you’re trying to create.
 If you want to create a fun, laid back environment, using tools like MailChimp or Slack that have that same vibe will help you.
 Zapier’s workforce is entirely remote, and they note this has made a large difference for them, “A co-located office develops its own personality through inside jokes, shared experiences and a collaborative environment… A remote team needs to develop something similar.
 The easiest way to do this is with your day-to-day tool set.”

-In addition to choosing collaboration and communication tools that match your culture, you’ll want to make it as easy as possible for your remote team to stay up to date.
-Whether it’s chat apps, P2 (another tool recommended by the Zapier team), the comment section in your project management tool, or video conferencing tools like Highfive, it’s important to give your team a variety of ways to keep in touch.
+In addition to choosing remote work tools for collaboration and communication that match your culture, you’ll want to make it as easy as possible for your remote team to stay up to date.
+Whether it’s chat apps, P2 (another tool recommended by the Zapier team), the comment section in your project management tool, games on Slack, or video conferencing tools like Highfive, it’s important to give your team a variety of ways to keep in touch.

 2. Bake team building into your culture